unixpickle/anarch/README.md

  * A very limited implementation of &lt;iostream&gt;

 Architecture-specific APIs will have to be initialized by the operating system's entry point.
 This means that you may use a custom bootloader, etc. and still use architecture-specific APIs.
 However, an architecture may provide helper classes/methods for tasks such as parsing multiboot tables.

+# TODO

+Oh my god, there's so much to do I can barely express it in words.
+Right now, here's what I'm working on:

+ * Create a good abstraction for memory regions for x86-64
+ * Implement an "optional" tool for parsing multiboot region map
+ * Pull in the existing Alux source piece by piece
+   * Memory mapper and physical memory allocator
+   * ACPI subsystem
+   * Interrupt subsystem
+ * Implement EasyMap and other utilities